vbgl/stdlib2/README.md

 ## Current status

-The project is currently (20190220) in its second phase (starting the actual implementation).
+The project is currently (February 2019) in its second phase (starting the actual implementation).

 Questions and discussions are welcome at this stage.
 In particular, the wiki and issues (as opposed to code reviews) can be used to share and discuss opinions.